kyr0/clientside-search/README.md

 <h3 align="center">Roadmap</h3>

 - Advanced Asian language support:
-  - Support for _Japanese_ using Kuromoji morphological analyzer
-    - No BKTree, but N-gram comparison
-    - TF-IDF
-    - Disable stemming
   - Support for _Chinese_ using Jieba
     - No BKTree, but N-gram comparison
     - Character-based TF-IDF